To design a successful B2B incentive program, it is important to understand the various types of loyalty.

 Fostering a good relationship with customers is paramount since selling to a business will yield much more profit than selling to consumers, where transactions are typically impersonal.

-Therefore, with incentive programs that target business customers, it is imperative to have a design pillar to retain and recognise your most valuable clients to ensure their loyalty.
+Therefore, with B2B loyalty programs that target business customers, it is imperative to have a design pillar to retain and recognise your most valuable clients to ensure their loyalty.

 In the trade industry, strong relationships between customers and store or account managers are built over time and can evolve to mate-like status.
 This bond allows for brand loyalty, like building a community with similar business interactions, personalities, and demographics.
 In addition, the strength of relationships can remove certain purchase barriers in areas such as negotiations, contracts, and agreements.